 It is an important way of taking charge.
 Cutting down on commitments, stress, work etc can be the smart thing to do, when you need to manage your emotional, mental and physical energies.
 Reach out to others and cancer services for help.

-4. Cancer diagnosis.
+4. Cancer diagnosis and anger.

 A cancer diagnosis is traumatic.